 This ski festival is certainly weird and wacky, with your only essential item a sense of fun (though you might want to pack your skis too).
 With awesome runs and an even better line-up, this event is all about the après.
 You’ll experience human bowling, disco dodgeball and extreme snowball fights at Snowboxx in Avoriaz ski resort.
 This ski and snowboarding music festival is described as ‘organised mayhem’.
 We couldn’t agree more; visitors to this snow-filled open-air fest that features insane late-night club nights, always come with a veracious party appetite.

-Hands-down one of the best ski festivals when it comes to line up, legendary Snowbombing is difficult to beat.
+Hands-down one of the best ski festivals when it comes to line up, legendary Snowbombing in Mayrhofen ski resort is difficult to beat.
 This hedonistic week-long party is famous for a line-up of international names such as The Prodigy and Fatboy Slim and for its magical venues.
 Innovative events include secret mountain raves and igloo disco battles.
 You can even join the ‘Road Trip’ convoy to get there – a two-day car rally over four countries, which arrives just as the entertainment begins.

 Subli’Cimes offers a dose of madness, adrenaline and magic amongst the mountains, with plenty of fun for all the family.
-Located in La Plagne, the week-long festival is host to five unique, themed locations spread over the five peaks of the resort.
+Located in La Plagne ski resort, the week-long skiing festival is host to five unique, themed locations spread over the five peaks of the resort.
 The festival encourages skiers to have fun whilst exploring what La Plagne has to offer and best of all, the festival is free – you’ll just need a lift pass to get up there.
 In the past, activities have ranged from outdoor hot tubs and aromatherapy igloos to water-skiing for the adventurous ones among us.